Close

 Tourist and Visitor Visas

 The Tourist Card (FMM) allows stays up to 180 days for tourism, family visits, and non-remunerated activities.
-Citizens from visa-exempt countries receive this upon arrival.
+Citizens from visa-exempt countries receive this upon arrival for tourism, business, correspondence, study or medical treatment.
+As of 2026, tourist cards cost 861 pesos (approximately 45 USD) and may be issued for up to 180 days.
+The FMM is a single-entry permit that ceases to be valid once the holder leaves Mexico, requiring a new FMM for re-entry.
 The Visitor Visa serves travelers from countries requiring prior authorization, valid for multiple entries within its validity period.
+Visitor visa fees are approximately 54 USD.

 Business Visas